Kitchen Extension Design & Planning for Beginners – Here’s Where to Start

 Want to extend your kitchen to create a new functional zone that will become the heart of your home?
-From layouts to heating options and costs, here’s what you need to know to ensure your kitchen extension project is a success
+From layouts to heating options and costs, here’s what you need to know to ensure your kitchen extension design is a success

 by Emily Batesmith